SarahLeweke/rkhs-splines/README.md

 # rkhs-splines
 Vector-valued and scalar-valued approximation splines in reproducing kernel Hilbert spaces for the reconstruction of neuronal current from MEG and EEG measurements.
+The code published in this repository was used for producing the numerical results presented in [[4]](#4).
+Therein, the underlying mathematical theory for the vector spline approach is also explained.
+Besides, approximation as well as convergence statements are proven.
+We kindly ask for citing also the corresponding paper [[4]](#4), if the rkhs-splines are used for a publication.

 ## Summary
 `spline_MEG` is a function reconstructing the neuronal current inside the brain from given magnetoencephalography (MEG) or electroencephalography (EEG) measurements.